GuoyaoShen/AutoRCWA_Net/Simple_RCWA/README.md

     device: 'cpu' for CPU using numpy; 'gpu' or 'cuda' for GPU using cupy
     use_logger: printing solving progress percentage

-* For each layer in the material, a corresponding layer function is needed in order to define patterns inside each layer (which is f1,...,fn above).
+* For each layer in the material, a corresponding layer function is needed in order to define patterns inside each layer (which is f1,...,fn shown above).
-Function "layerfunc_Si_square_hole" and "layerfunc_absorber_ellipse_hole" provide a template of how to implement this.
-In general, applying a function for each layer provides much higher flexibility for the patterns on each layer, for example, "layerfunc_Si_square_hole" contains a ellipse hole at the center of the corresponding layer.
+Function "layerfunc_Si_square_hole" and "layerfunc_absorber_ellipse_hole" (both located at utils.rcwa_utils) provide a template of how to implement this.
+In general, applying a function for each layer provides much higher flexibility for the patterns.
+For example, "layerfunc_Si_square_hole" defines a ellipse hole at the center of the corresponding layer.

 ## Some example spectras: